skalenetwork/metaport/README.md

 #### Available Events

-- `metaport_transferComplete`: `{tokenSymbol, from, to, tx}` - emited when the transfer completed and funds are minted on destination chain
+- `metaport_transferComplete`: `{tokenSymbol, from, to, tx}` - emited when a single transfer is completed and funds are minted on destination chain
+- `metaport_transferRequestCompleted`: `{interfaces.transferRequest}` - emited when the transfer request is completed and funds are minted on destination chain
 - `metaport_unwrapComplete`: `{tokenSymbol, chain, tx}` - emited when unwrap transaction is mined
 - `metaport_ethUnlocked`: `{tx}` - emited when ETH unlock transaction is mined (on Mainnet and only for ETH)
 - `metaport_connected`: `{}` - emited when widget is initialized on a page